Skip to main content

 Email Subject Lines

-Emojis in email subjects can increase open rates by 20-30%.
-Use them sparingly, one emoji at the start or end of the subject line. "๐Ÿ”ฅ New feature launch" catches the eye without looking spammy.
+Emojis in email subjects can help a message stand out, but support and rendering vary by client.
+Use them sparingly, one emoji at the start or end of the subject line, and test important sends before launch.

 Social Media Posts

-Instagram posts with emojis get 48% more engagement.
-Use them as bullet points, visual breaks, or emotional punctuation.
-Match the emoji's tone to your brand voice.
+Use emojis as bullet points, visual breaks, or emotional punctuation.
+Match the emoji's tone to the message, and avoid replacing words that need to be understood without the symbol.

 Slack and Teams